adamdubsky/github-setup/README.md

 This is a simple project that contains some of the tools used in the class.
 For example,

 - .gitignore
-- Git with commit message in Commitizen convention ([https://commitizen.github.io/cz-cli/](https://commitizen.github.io/cz-cli/)).
+- Git with commit message in Conventional Commits ([https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/)).
 - Makefile
 - Doxygen with Netlify
 - Catch2